fayeed/next-agent-md/README.md

 The config plugin:

 - Injects `Vary: accept` on all non-static routes so CDNs cache HTML and Markdown separately
-- Warns at startup if `middleware.ts` is missing, with a pointer to `npx next-agent-md init`
+- Warns at startup if no `proxy.ts` or `middleware.ts` is found, with a pointer to `npx next-agent-md init`

 **Composing with other plugins:**